bytesatwork/meta-bytesatwork-ti/README.md

 ## BSP

-This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT AM335x and byteDEVKIT AM62x by bytes at work AG.
-Simply set the variable MACHINE to `bytedevkit-am335x` or `bytedevkit-am62x` to use this BSP.
+This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT AM62x by bytes at work AG.
+Simply set the variable MACHINE to `bytedevkit-am62x` to use this BSP.

 Linux Kernel recipe: linux-ti-staging